Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 }

-This method provides a clearer picture of how variations in training data affect model predictions, which is valuable when evaluating model updates in production.
+This methodology provides enhanced insight into how variations in training data composition affect model predictions, which proves valuable when evaluating model updates in production environments.

 id <- sample(1:nrow(sample), size = nrow(sample)*0.8, replace = F)